What are the grounds for divorce in CT?

 There are numerous grounds for terminating a marriage, the most common of which is because “the marriage has broken down irretrievably” or “no-fault divorce”.
-Unless “fault” has been substantial or gross, it usually plays an insignificant role or no role at all in the financial or parenting orders rendered by a judges.
+Unless “fault” has been substantial or gross, it usually plays an insignificant role or no role at all in the financial or parenting orders rendered by judges.

 There are numerous divorce methods to choose from.
-Mediation and collaborative practice are respectful, private and often family focused alternate dispute resolution processes.
+Mediation and collaborative practice are respectful, private, and often family-focused alternate dispute resolution processes.
 On the other hand, litigation and binding arbitration are adversarial methods of divorcing.
 Choosing the divorce method that is right for you and your family is a critical decision.

 An uncontested divorce is a process when both parties involved in a marriage have worked out the important issues pertaining to their divorce without the court’s help.
 Uncontested divorce, often called simple divorce, is very common due to its simplicity and low cost.
 If a husband and wife can agree on the terms for division of property, child custody, and child support issues, then they can usually separate amicably.

 Legal Fees are the number one concern for clients wishing to retain an attorney.
 Perhaps this may be the reason why some clients attempt to file for a divorce on their own, which is most detrimental to complex cases.
-Clients who choose mediation or collaborative divorce save thousands of dollars compared to spouses who use the traditional litigated divorce.
+Clients who choose mediation or collaborative divorce save thousands of dollars compared to spouses who use a traditional litigated divorce.

 Litigation cases start with a minimum initial retainer of $2,500 – $10,000 per spouse, for each attorney.
 The retainer amounts vary for different attorneys based on their legal practice and experience.
 The overall total cost of a litigated divorce can reach in excess of $30,000 or more per spouse.
-Custody litigation usually result in much higher costs.
+Custody litigation usually results in much higher costs.

 Hourly rates vary per attorney, but they usually range between $250 and $450 per hour.
-Attorneys sell their time, experience, reputation and knowledge.
-The field of law, is very much like the field of medicine.
+Attorneys sell their time, experience, reputation, and knowledge.
+The field of law is very much like the field of medicine.
 The more specialized a doctor becomes, the higher his or her fees.
 The same applies to attorneys.
 When we need help, we tend to hire the best our money can buy.

 The collaborative divorce costs usually amount to between $5,000 and $20,000 per spouse.
 Hourly rates are the same as litigation attorney rates and they usually range between $250 and $450 per hour.
 Most collaborative divorce attorneys have litigation backgrounds.
 All collaborative divorce attorneys charge an initial retainer of approximately $2500 – $5,000.
 You may have to pay additional fees if financial professionals or communication professionals are needed during the process.
 Such fees are paid directly to the individual expert used during the process and they typically range between $175 and $275 per hour.

-The reason couples should hire an attorney mediator is because the attorney mediator can address ALL issues stemming from the divorce, perform alimony calculations, child support guideline calculation and provide all the legal information needed for spouses to reach decisions.
+The reason couples should hire an attorney mediator is because the attorney mediator can address ALL issues stemming from the divorce, perform alimony calculations, conduct child support guideline calculations, and provide all the legal information needed for spouses to reach decisions.
 A non-attorney mediator is not qualified to practice law and can often give incorrect or erroneous information when couples negotiate what will eventually become a Court Order.
 Price without value is no bargain at all when ex-spouses have to retain attorneys thereafter to correct or address errors or omissions.

 In order to file for dissolution of marriage in Connecticut, you must be a resident of Connecticut.
 The party filling the divorce must have been domiciled continuously in Connecticut for a period of 12 months prior to the date that the Court issues the judgment.
 You may file for divorce without meeting the 12-month residency requirement as long as you meet the requirement on the date of the divorce.
 There are other exceptions as well: if the reason for the divorce arose after you and your spouse moved to Connecticut, if you were Connecticut residents before going on military duty which took you out of state, or if you were previously a resident of Connecticut and moved back to Connecticut with the intent of making Connecticut your permanent state.
 The statue is more complex and you should consult with an attorney if CT has jurisdiction over your matter.